qchenevier/MBA_memoire/doc/quotes.md

 We found that in recent years, investors have favored business models focusing on licensing intellectual property [@PeterWeill2011].

 Disney has dramatically shifted its business model over the last 20 years from renting physical assets like theme parks (to licensing intellectual property), with clear investor buy-in for this strategic shift.
 Disney stock outperformed the S&P 500 stock index over the last five years.

-Manufacturers are generally highly valued by investors, with manufacturers who innovate even more highly valued.
-IP landlords were the second-highest performing [@PeterWeill2011].

-Financial and physical landlords were the poorest performing of the common business models.
-Contractors (that primarily "rent out" human assets) had performance in the middle of the pack [@PeterWeill2011].

-Innovative manufacturers - which we define as those who invest more than their industry average in research and development - are the top performers in the market.
-Apple is an example of an innovative manufacturer.

 #### The Digital Universe in 2020: Big Data, Bigger Digital Shadows, and Biggest Growth in the Far East [@Gantz2012]